Beyond-jQuery/book/manuscript/ajax.md

 Notice that the `enctype` attribute is set to "multipart/form-data".
 You may remember from the previous section that a form with file input elements must generate a multipart encoded request in order to properly communicate the file bytes to the server.

 Second assumption - we are given a function - `upload()` - that is called when the user selects a file via the file input element.
 I'm not going to cover this specific detail now, since we haven't yet covered event handling.
-I'll [discuss events](#browser-events) later in this book.
+I'll [discuss events](#browser-events) in the next chapter.

 Ok, so how do we make this happen with jQuery?